 That is, when they can think about math in more realistic, tangible contexts, students who struggle with math will be more capable of comprehending what previously seemed like abstract concepts.

 Literature provides a more enjoyable experience

-For children who don’t effectively learn mathematical concepts in traditional ways, combining literature with math classroom may be simply far more enjoyable.
+For children who don’t effectively learn mathematical concepts in traditional ways, combining literature with math classroom may simply be more enjoyable.

-According to research, when children have the opportunity to connect over books they’ve read, they’re motivated to read more.
+According to research, when children can connect over books they’ve read, they’re motivated to read more.
 This means that these children will be more inclined to engage in a math lesson which involves literature.

 Children who enjoy reading will be more likely to have a positive attitude toward learning mathematical concepts and show more engagement when teachers use instruments that they are drawn to: in this case, books.